tespin/banned-prison-book-api/README.md

 ## To Do

-- accessible search bar
+- feat: accessible search bar
-- navigate results with keyboard
+- feat: paginate results
-- search results styling
+- fix: search results styling
-- paginate results
+- error: when enter is pressed with no query -> state.suggestions[state.activeIndex] is undefined